-THE MASTER OF EDUCATION PROGRAM (not admitting new students)
+MASTER OF EDUCATION PROGRAM

-Georgia Southwestern State University offers graduate study leading to the Master of Education degree for students seeking advancement in careers, additional study in a chosen field, greater personal satisfaction and financial rewards in the following areas: Early Childhood, Health and Physical Education, Middle Grades, Reading, Secondary Education and Special Education.
+Georgia Southwestern State University offers graduate study leading to the Master of Education degree for students seeking advancement in careers, additional study in a chosen field, greater personal satisfaction and financial rewards.

 Several states now require the Master's degree in entry level positions.
 The degree also is the base for advanced study toward administrative and supervisory positions.
 Holders of graduate degrees are in a favorable market for prime positions in education and education-related careers.